aphyr/distsys-class/README.markdown

 - Once I read a value, any subsequent write will take place after that read

-### Serializability

-- All operations (transactions) appear to execute atomically
-- In some order
-  - No constraints on what that order is
-  - Perfectly okay to read from the past, for instance

 ### Causal consistency

 - Suppose operations can be linked by a DAG of causal relationships